Namir0806/FLAG/README.md

 # FLAG
-Source code and software artifacts for the paper "FLAG: Financial Long Document Regression via AMR-based GNN‘
+Source code and software artifacts for the method Financial Long document classfication via AMR-based GNNs (FLAG), proposed in the paper "Semantic Graph Learning for Trend Prediction from Long Financial Documents‘

 # Model Weights and Data